D4rkov/Ghost/README.md

 - Originally made by DannyDan77
 - Updated for Terraria 1.4 by moisterrific
+- Updated .dll build by Darkov

 ## How to Install
 1. Put the .dll into the `\ServerPlugins\` folder.
 2. Restart the server.
-3. Give your desired group the `spooky.ghost` permission.
+3. Give your desired group the `ghost.ghost` permission.

 Done!